 “That I want to call Dad and have him pick me up so I can go home, take off my bra and read a good book?”

 “Yes.
 And no, you can’t.
 This is our senior year, Skye!
-I know you think everyone here is embarrassing themselves, but these are the memories that will get you through college and into the next forty years of your working life!
+I know you think everyone here is embarrassing themselves, but these memories will get you through college and the next forty years of your working life!
 You’ll look back on these ratchet parties and say “remember when we used to be fun?”
-It’s a time to be silly, to get drunk and hook up with boys.”
+It’s a time to be silly, to get drunk and hook up with boys with cold lips and bad acne.”

-“Or–” I drop my shot glass back on the table and give her a manic grin.
+I grimace.
+“Or—” Flashing a manic grin, I drop my shot glass back on the table.
 “You and I both go home and make memories of our own in the comfort of my bedroom?”

 Her gaze fixates upon mine, eyes like burnt toffee glistening with the kind of sympathy that is both melancholy and fed up.
 “Let’s be real for a second.
 You’re cranky because of tomorrow, aren’t you?
 Because of Brett’s anniversary?”